Kjelll/Portfolio/AoE/AoE_doc.md

 https://en.wikipedia.org/wiki/File:Old_norse,_ca_900.PNG

 #### Geographical alternative
-If we want the civs to have met in the same region in a relevant manner, we have Northern Italy for the Normans, Lombards and Varangians (as part of the byzantine empire).
+If we want the civs to have met in the same region in a relevant manner, we have Northern Italy for the Normans, Lombards and Varangians (as part of the Byzantine Empire).

-If we want a fourth civ in the area, Venice could be a (non-viking) choice.
+If we want a fourth civ in the area, replacing Iceland with Venice could be a (non-viking) choice.

 #### Republic of Venice
 Most likely founded by people fleeing the germanic and hun invasion and raids, part of the Byzantine Empire, but defending themselves against the Lombards as the Duchy of Venetia.